Opinion Trump-Kim meeting proves our president's strategy worked

 North Korea: Trump-Kim meeting proves our president's strategy worked ▻ President Trump's upcoming meeting with North Korean dictator Kim Jong Un – announced Thursday night... ▻...

-The Second Amendment was supposed to protect us from government by dispersing its coercive power among the people.
-We still adhere to that system today.Editor’s note: The opinions in this article are the author’s, as published by our content partner, and do not necessarily represent the […]
+The greatest tragedy of the immigration debate is that despite the acrimony surrounding it, it’s arguably the policy most easily fixed.Editor’s note: The opinions in this article are the author’s, as published by our content partner, and do not necessarily represent the views of MSN or […]